SekthDroid/100-days-of-code/log.md

 **Thoughts:** It's not code after all, but for me its a simple start after 5 days of vacation.

 **Link to work:** [Post (in Spanish)](http://www.sekthdroid.com/2017/01/de-vuelta-y-con-fuerzas-para-el-blog/)

+### Day 2: January 4, 2017

+**Today's Progress**: I have created a new Android project and prepared some doc with the League of Legends API reference I need.

+**Thoughts:** It's a little step, but it's something!.